 - developing international accounting standards and supervisory guidance through the OCC's representation on the Basel Committee on Banking Supervision and related working groups.

-The OCC's Chief Accountant's Office employs certified public accountants who generally have significant public accounting experience.
-The Chief Accountant's Office also has opportunities at district offices in Chicago, Dallas, Denver, and New York.
+The OCC's Office of the Chief Accountant employs Certified Public Accountants who generally have significant public accounting experience.
+The Office of the Chief Accountant has opportunities at district offices in Chicago, Dallas, Denver, and New York.
 District accountants perform many of the same functions as senior policy accountants in identifying solutions to accounting issues raised by bank examiners and bankers.